The 20 Best Eales Disease Doctors Near Me in Baltimore, MD

 English

 Meghan Berkenstock, M.D., is an associate professor of ophthalmology at the Johns Hopkins Wilmer Eye Institute.
 She specializes in ocular inflammatory and infectious diseases, cataract surgery, and comprehensive ophthalmology.
 Since joining the faculty of the Wilmer Eye Institute in 2016, she has established a research focus on risk reduction and quality assurance initiatives in the care of patients with uveitis.
 She has implemented several initiatives to improve laboratory monitoring and understanding barriers to care in patients on immunosuppressive medications.
 The bulk of her research focuses on identifying ocular adverse events (IRAE) associated with the use of immunotherapy agents in the treatment of systemic malignancies.
 She is a member and the only ophthalmologist on the National Comprehensive Cancer Network Panel on developing guidelines to treat IRAEs.
 Dr. Berkenstock is rated as an Experienced provider by MediFind in the treatment of Eales Disease.
-Her top areas of expertise are Scleritis, Episcleritis, Uveitis, Vitrectomy, and Cataract Removal.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Scleritis, Episcleritis, Uveitis, Vitrectomy, and Cataract Removal.
+Dr. Berkenstock is board certified in American Board Of Ophthalmology.

 Experienced in Eales Disease